danielstieber/boilerplate/README.md

 ## Usage

 * Run `npm install --dev` to install dependencies.
-* Run `npm run watch` on your development environment & `npm run prod` on production environment.
+* Run `npm run watch` to start with browsersync on your development environment.
+* Run `npm run production` on your production environment.

 ## Changelog
+*0.1.0*
+- Updated to latest Mix
+- Updated to Tailwind 2.0.2
+- Removed Vue

 *0.0.4*
 - Removed Browsersync
 - Removed example code